Frequently Asked Questions

 Where does Operation Food Search get the food?

 Food is collected from food drives, through discounted purchases and from donations by the grocery industry, manufacturers and distributors.
-OFS also recovers leftover prepared food from dining facilities at hospitals, universities and other institutions.
+OFS also recovers leftover prepared food from dining facilities at hospitals, universities, sports venues and other institutions.
 In addition, we have a gleaning program that enables us to rescue fresh food from farms that would otherwise be unharvested or wasted.

 What kind of food is donated?

 Collected food is both perishable and non-perishable.
-It is a true win-win situation for everyone involved because it is food that is no longer sellable but is still nutritious and healthy.
+We prioritize nutrient-dense food and fresh produce whenever possible, but shelf-stable items are also crucial.
+Surplus food and food that is no longer being sold are still nutritious and healthy.
 We ensure that the food we distribute is not past its expiration date.

 Does Operation Food Search accept home-prepared food?